connorabbas/basic-framework/README.md

 $this->router->get('/home-alt', [HomeController::class, 'index']);
 ```
 ### Parameters
-You can set dynamic parameters in your routes uri by prefixing the slug with a hashtag `#`.
+You can set dynamic parameters in your routes uri by prefixing with a hashtag `#`.
 The parameters value will be available in the ` $_REQUEST ` super global.
 The index will be the parameter name you used, without the hashtag `#`.
 ``` php
 // Ex: yoursite.com/products/99/edit
 $this->router->get(